If you also like to do some pen shopping,

 Just a picture of my pen collection.

 Honestly, I don’t even use a quarter of it.
-Most are “toys”.
+Most are considered as “toys”.

 I often get bored with them and reuse them days or months later.